-Few years ago hiring a life/career/spiritual coach sounded to me like a craziest idea ever.
+Few years ago hiring a life/career/spiritual coach sounded to me like the craziest idea ever.
 Who the hell are they anyway?
 Why would I ever pay money for something so weird?
 How they can help me?
-They just promote themselves as super successful but in fact they are just bulshiting and simply want to “steal” my money.
+They just promote themselves as super successful but in fact, they are just bulshiting and simply want to “steal” my money.

 But as my life became more unbearable, I knew I have to do something I’ve never done before, if I wanted different results.
 So last summer I signed up for career coaching course for the first time.